Egress Gateway Best Practices

 work-subnetfor the work node pool andegress-subnetfor the egress node pool. - Configure CiliumEgressGatewayPolicy as normal.

-Pods not matching the Egress policy will follow the normal path (BPF masquerade SNATs Pod IP to work node IP → exits from work node → work subnet route table directs traffic to NAT gateway).
+External traffic from Pods that do not match the Egress policy takes the normal path (BPF masquerade SNATs the Pod IP to the work node IP → leaves from the work node → work subnet route table directs traffic to NAT gateway).

-- Ensure security groups between work subnet and egress subnet allow UDP 4789 (VXLAN tunnel port).
+- Ensure the security groups between the work subnet and egress subnet allow UDP 4789 (VXLAN tunnel port).

-In certain specific scenarios, you may want some Pod outbound traffic to go through designated machines outside the VPC (for example, when the business egress IP is in another VPC, another cloud, or an IDC data center, and a third party has whitelisted that IP, making it inconvenient to change, so you need the outbound traffic to exit through the machine where this IP is located).
-However, when Cilium uses CiliumEgressGatewayPolicy to configure policies, it requires the Egress machine to be a node in the current cluster.
-Normally, nodes added to a TKE cluster are machines within the VPC.
-So how can you route outbound traffic through machines outside the VPC?
+In certain scenarios, you may want Pods' external traffic to go through machines outside the VPC (e.g., when the business egress IP is in another VPC, another cloud, or an IDC, and the third party has whitelisted this IP).
+Cilium's CiliumEgressGatewayPolicy requires the Egress machine to be a node in the current cluster.
+Normally, nodes added to a TKE cluster are within the VPC.
+How can external traffic go through machines outside the VPC?

-You can add machines outside the VPC to the TKE cluster as registered nodes, and then configure the egress gateway in CiliumEgressGatewayPolicy to be that node.
+You can add the machine outside the VPC to the TKE cluster as a registered node, then configure it as the egress gateway in CiliumEgressGatewayPolicy.

-- Before installing Cilium, enable registered nodes first in the TKE cluster's basic information page, and check to enable dedicated line connection support (after enabling, the cluster's apiserver address will change, and since Cilium replaces kube-proxy, it needs to be aware of the apiserver address - this is why it should be enabled before installing Cilium).
+- Before installing cilium, enable registered nodes on the TKE cluster's basic information page, and enable dedicated line connection support (after enabling, the cluster's apiserver address will change.
+Since cilium replaces kube-proxy and needs to be aware of the apiserver address, this is why it must be done before installing cilium).

 - Create a new registered node pool.
-It's recommended to add both Labels and Taints (Taints example:
+It is recommended to add both Labels and Taints (e.g., Taint

-egress-node=true:NoSchedule, which prevents regular Pods from being scheduled to this node, because registered nodes cannot use the VPC-CNI network plugin, cannot be assigned Pod IPs, and can only use HostNetwork). - Enter the newly created registered node pool, click to create a new node, copy the registration script as prompted and execute it on the Egress machine outside the VPC to add that machine as a node to the TKE cluster.
+egress-node=true:NoScheduleto prevent regular Pods from being scheduled on this node, as registered nodes cannot use the VPC-CNI network plugin and cannot get Pod IPs, and can only use HostNetwork). - Go to the newly created registered node pool, click "New Node", copy the registration script and run it on the machine outside the VPC to add it as a node to the TKE cluster.

-- Configure CiliumEgressGatewayPolicy as needed to route specified outbound traffic through the machine outside the VPC.
-Example (Note that you need to replace the hostname and the egressIP):
+- Configure CiliumEgressGatewayPolicy as needed to route specified external traffic through the machine outside the VPC.
+Example (replace node name and egressIP values):